hyeste/Ursys-PiHole/README.md

 ![Pi-hole diagram](Pihole-infrastructure.png)

 A regular Pi-hole user utilises this service by changing their device's preferred IPv4 DNS settings to "15.156.33.54" and "99.79.18.163".
 IPv6 network connectivity should be disabled if applicable.
-The Pi-hole blocks unwanted content (such as advertisements or web trackers) by intercepting DNS traffic and comparing requests to a blacklist containing domains known to host such content and a whitelist containing domains a user would like to resolve such content from.
+The Pi-hole blocks unwanted content (such as advertisements or web trackers) by intercepting DNS traffic and comparing requests to a preset or user-configured blacklist containing domains known to host such content.
+Requests are also compared to a user-configured whitelist containing blacklisted domains a user would like to resolve otherwise unwanted content from.
 If a request matches a blacklisted domain, the Pi-hole returns a "fake" address that will fail to resolve.
-If a request does not match any blacklisted domains, or matches a blacklisted domain but also matches a whitelisted domain, it is sent to a public upstream domain to be resolved normally.
+If a request does not match any blacklisted domains, or matches a domain present on both the blacklist and whitelist, it is sent to a public DNS server to be resolved normally.

 An administrative Pi-hole user configures the Pi-hole by accessing [ursys-pihole.hyeste.com](http://ursys-pihole.hyeste.com) and providing the correct password.
-Once logged in, settings such as the upstream domain or which domains are blacklisted or whitelisted can be changed.
+Once logged in, settings such as the upstream DNS server or the list of blacklisted and whitelisted domains can be changed.
 To prevent a user from being logged out while configuring the Pi-hole, administrative traffic is routed to the same server for ten minutes following the most recent request.
 Settings changed on one server are automatically copied to other servers.

 ## Service Architecture